 ·

-4 min read
+5 min read

 A Fresh Jots note is just a URL.
 Anything that can make an HTTPS POST can write to it: a Python script, a Java service, a Postgres trigger, a shell pipeline, a Claude Code session.
 The pattern is the same across every language; the only thing that changes is the HTTP client.
+You can Connect any AI coding agent to Fresh Jots.

 This post is the index — three lines of glue in every major language, plus links to the full per-language guides as they go live.

 A Fresh Jots note is just a URL.
 Anything that can make an HTTPS POST can write to it: a Python script, a Java service, a Postgres trigger, a shell pipeline, a Claude Code session.
 The pattern is the same across every language; the only thing that changes is the HTTP client.
+You can Connect any AI coding agent to Fresh Jots.

 This post is the index — three lines of glue in every major language, plus links to the full per-language guides as they go live.

-The contract
+1. The contract

-The contract
+1. The contract

 One endpoint, one header, one JSON body.
 That's the whole API surface you need for "append a line to my note":